Swaggering Pats stifle Falcons 25-0 for 5th straight victory

 “It was a good team win,” the rookie quarterback said.
 “The defense stepped up and played really well.”

-Van Noy had two sacks and capped a brilliant defensive performance with a 35-yard interception return for a touchdown off Falcons backup QB Josh Rosen.
+Van Noy had two sacks and capped his brilliant defensive performance with a 35-yard interception return for a touchdown off Falcons backup QB Josh Rosen.

 Nick Folk booted field goals of 32, 44, 53 and 33 yards.